 Some lenders will mandate the buyer to audit your financials.
 Small businesses seldom have audited books and records.
 This is not something out of the ordinary because keeping audited books and records is time consuming and expensive.
 Most business owners will ensure they file the correct taxes.
 However, deductions, expense management, mingling of personal and business funds and accounts are not uncommon.
 These complications can force you to get an independent financial audit or you may risk losing a very good buyer and deal.
 You should also negotiate with your buyer and their lender to share audit fees or settle for less involved reports like quality of earnings or a financial review.

-You may have to hire independent valuation of assets
+You may have to hire independent assets valuers

 Many business sales involve purchase of fixed assets.
 These may be completely depreciated, beyond their useful life or currently on the fixed asset schedule.
 They may also be assets that are producing income for the business.
 For example, real estate that is rented or trucks and tools that are rented.
 If these assets are part of the business sale, your buyer and their bank may require you to provide an independent valuation report of these assets.